lambdaclass/cairo-vm_in_go/README.md

 Like in `RelocateMemory`, we need to check that the `RelocateSegments` function was called before.

 Once the program was executed, the `VirtualMachine` will have generated a relocated trace and a relocated memory for that execution.
-Both trace and memory should be outputs of the execution, so we will write a function that respectively writes the trace and memory into a file.
+Both trace and memory should be outputs of the execution, so we will write two functions that respectively write the trace and memory into a file.
+We will create a package called `cairo_run` and create those functions there.

 #### Writing the trace into a file

-First, we will add a function to write the relocated trace into a buffer.
+First, we will add a function in our new `cairo_run` package to write the relocated trace into a buffer.
 This method converts the pc, fp and ap fields of each trace entry into a `uint64` and writes each integer into the buffer in little endian:

 ```go